 The steering committee: Who to involve in a gate review

-A gate review needs to be independent of the day-to-day running of the project, so the project manager should not run it.
-Ideally, you want a steering committee of independent reviewers with a stake in the business, because they will conduct a more rigorous review.
+A gate review needs to be independent of the project’s day-to-day operations, so the project manager shouldn’t conduct it.
+Ideally, you want a steering committee of independent reviewers with a stake in the business, because they’ll conduct a more rigorous review.

 A steering committee typically includes C-level executives and departmental managers involved in the project.
-But it can also have:
+The gatekeeper, typically the most senior decision-maker on the committee, has final authority on the go/no-go decision at each gate.
+But the committee can also include:

 - Executive sponsors and decision makers: Senior leaders with the authority to approve or stop projects, release budget, and resolve conflicts between this project and other organizational priorities